 Alvin Garrett, WR In 1989, Garrett decided his Super Bowl ring held no value to him and could help fund his desire to become a minister.
 He took out an ad in the Washington Post and sold the ring.
 "I flew to La Guardia in New York and the guy paid me cash for it," Garrett said.
 "My life was so screwed up I needed God."
 In 2016, someone who worked in the jewelry business in New York was picking through a box of items.
-The person found Garrett's damaged ring with the diamonds missing and contacted the Washington Football Team, who located Garrett, living in Huntsville, Alabama.
-The ring was restored and, Garrett said, "you can't tell the difference."
+They found Garrett's damaged ring with the diamonds missing.
+They contacted the Washington Football Team, who located Garrett, living in Huntsville, Alabama.
+The ring was restored and, Garrett said, "You can't tell the difference."
 He now keeps it stored away.
 But he's thankful.
 "It was like a miracle," he said.
 "It blew me away.
 I'm serious.
-Thirty years, man, and the circle comes back to you."
+Thirty years man and the circle comes back to you."

 Super Bowl XVIII 1983: Los Angeles Raiders

-Marcus Allen, RB The Super Bowl XVIII MVP's ring keeps great company, the bauble kept in a fine wood box along with his rings from the Pro Football Hall of Fame, USC national championship and Heisman, among other hardware.
-Yes, the 1982 NFL rookie of the year/1985 NFL MVP/1993 NFL comeback player of the year might very well be the most decorated football player in history.
+Marcus Allen, RB The Super Bowl XVIII MVP's ring keeps great company, the bauble kept in a fine wood box along with his Pro Football Hall of Fame, his USC national championship, and his Heisman rings, among other hardware.
+Yes, the 1982 NFL rookie of the year/1985 NFL MVP/1993 NFL comeback player of the year may very well be the most decorated football player in history.
 And while his hands are so mangled from years of carrying the ball that his rings cannot fit over his knuckles, it is the Super Bowl ring that carries so much significance.
 "It represents the incredible journey it took to get to that moment and how all the sacrifice is worth it when you're champion, the challenges we went through that season and the relationships that were built," Allen said.
 "I will always remember that locker room.
 A lot of people remember the run but when I look at my ring, two names immediately come to mind — Todd Christensen and Lyle Alzado.
 I think of Tom Flores and Greg Pruitt.
 I think of my mom and dad and the moments before and after that game."

 Super Bowl XIX 1984: San Francisco 49ers